Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 `a + b ⇒ a`

-`a + c ⇒` <_nothing_>
+`a + c ⇒` [_nothing_]

 Of course, real-life chemistry would not allow two molecules to disappear without producing any other molecules.
 But our chemistry is imaginary, and so the programmer is free to postulate arbitrary “chemical laws.”

 To develop the chemical analogy further, we allow the “chemical soup” to contain many copies of each molecule.
-For example, the soup can contain five hundred copies of `a` and three hundred copies of `b`, etc.
+For example, the soup can contain five hundred copies of `a` and three hundred copies of `b`, and so on.
 We also assume that we can inject any molecule into the soup at any time.

-It is not difficult to implement a simulator for the “chemical soup” behavior as just described.
+It is not difficult to implement a simulator for the “chemical soup” behavior we just described.
-Having specified the list of “chemical laws", we start the simulation waiting for some molecules to be injected into the soup.
+Having specified the list of “chemical laws”, we start the simulation waiting for some molecules to be injected into the soup.
 Once molecules are injected, we check whether some reactions can start.

 In a reaction such as `a + b + c ⇒ d + e` the **input molecules** are  `a`, `b`, and `c`, and the **output molecules** are `d` and `e`.